 In the twelve years with Elsie, various members of my family experienced a gazillion different things; things like middle school, high school, college, job losses, new jobs, selling a house, buying a house, relocation, vacations, graduations, weddings, births, and of course, cancer and yes, deaths of loved ones.

-And through it all, Elsie was there; so much more than just a family pet.
+And through it all, Elsie was there, and she was so much more than just a family pet.

 During the last six weeks or so, I have been thinking a lot about why Elsie and all pets that come into our lives are so special and why it’s so hard to let them go.